kawamataryo/chikamichi/README.md

 | Enter                         | Open the selected hisotry url            |
 | Ctrl + Enter                  | Open the selected history url in new tab |

+⚠️ *Warning* Chrome web store and chrome's new tab page do not load the extension script, so it does not start.

 ## 👨‍💻 Contributing
 Contributions are welcome 🎉 We accept contributions via Pull Requests.